 Dominic Heiden for Shannon Grove.
 Bill to prevent Trump being on the ballot ruled unconstitutional.
 AB5 Independent contractors bill being litigated – carve outs are “pay to play”.
 Office in Yucca Valley.
 Go to Grove’s website to enter your ideas for legislation.

-.
+Third District by Mark Lundquist.
 Supervisor’s office is responding to constituent emails.
 Dirt roads an on-going issue – helping us to get Midway Rd. treated with a dust palliative – won’t get paved w/o a grant.
 Can get your own road maintained through Special Districts if 50% of voters on a particular road vote a tax to pay for it.
 Will be on property tax bill.

 MWA by Jim Ventura.
 Lots of things coming down the pike.
 Lots of repairs – especially on the Morongo pipeline - and other costly activities.
 Hopefully costs get spread over 30 years.
 Revenue coming in currently is money already spoken for.
 Have to face the issue of new revenue, which usually comes from more taxes.
 Try to cut costs, cut workforce, keep need for revenue down.
 Chuck: our Este committee is going to try to get a recharge basin done in LV this year.